Key takeaways:

 The answer is also the same for mangoes, ghee, avocados, parathas, or basically anything you eat.

-The real culprit here is not following healthy practices like portion control, balanced workout, sleeping well, and maintaining a calorie deficit.
+All you need to do is follow healthy practices like portion control, balanced workouts, getting a good night’s sleep, and maintaining a calorie deficit.

 So, is roti healthy?